-What’s In The Box?
+Wolverine 1000 Mile Boots: What’s In The Box?

-The 1000 Mile boots are crafted with Goodyear welt construction.
-This in an of itself is enough to justify the price tag, as it allows for the boot to be resoled repeatedly for years and years.
+The Goodyear welt construction, in my opinion, is enough to justify the price tag, as it imparts water resistance and allows for the leather soles to be replaced repeatedly for years and years.
 Should I ever have a kid, I could pass these down to him if I take excellent care of them (which, for the record, I do).

-First things first, the word “cordovan” refers to both a color (burgundy-ish, brownish red), as well as a particular type of leather called “shell cordovan.”
+First things first, the word “cordovan” refers to both a color (burgundy-ish, brownish red) as well as a particular type of leather called “shell cordovan.”

 Cordovan leather, also known as “shell cordovan,” is a fascinating thing.
 The word “cordovan” itself comes from the Spanish town of Córdoba, its hometown.

 The total process for making cordovan leather – tanning, stuffing, shaving, and polishing – takes no less than six months.
 It’s an exhaustive process that yields a phenomenal product.

 Look 1: Three-Piece Suit

-Again, fall is here and it’s not getting any warmer for months.
-I picked up a suit in a heavier weight fabric to combat the chill, so it makes sense that one would wear boots with it.
+Again, fall is here, and it’s not getting any warmer for months.
+I picked up a suit in a heavier-weight fabric to combat the chill, so it makes sense that one would wear boots with it.

 As it happens, the base color of my suit is navy blue, whereas the boots are that classic brownish red cordovan color.
 These primary colors always play nicely together, and I couldn’t help but have a bit of fun coordinating my pocket square with the boots.